Read in:

 4. Read the whole note only when expand shows it has no sections worth drilling into.

 A bare model, given the same tools, tends to search and then read the whole top result to be safe.
 That works, and it is expensive.
-The note flips the default: pull the section first, fall back to the whole note last.
-On the federation question, the note-guided model answered in 2.7 calls and never dumped a note; the bare model took 5.3 calls and dumped one almost every time.
+The instructions flip the default: pull the section first, fall back to the whole note last.
+On the federation question, the guided model answered in 2.7 calls and never dumped a note; the bare model took 5.3 calls and dumped one almost every time.

-The other half of the note is guardrails written from how the tools actually fail.
+The other half of the instructions is guardrails written from how the tools actually fail.
 On this base a wrong toc_path does not raise an error.
 It silently returns the whole note.
-So the note tells the model: if a section read comes back much longer than a section, your pointer missed, call expand and read the real heading, do not retry blind.
+(This has since been fixed: a missed pointer now fails loud, with a "section not found" error and a nudge toward the top-level sections, PR #109.
+But the instructions were written for the old silent behavior, and as a technique the guardrail still holds.)
+So the instructions tell the model: if a section read comes back much longer than a section, your pointer missed, call expand and read the real heading, do not retry blind.
 That one instruction turns a silent 15,000-character mistake into a cheap recovery.

 The honest parts

-The note is not magic, and pretending otherwise would waste your time.
+The instructions are not magic, and pretending otherwise would waste your time.

 The bare model was not helpless.
 On its own it did the section read about a third of the time.
-Haiku knows toc_path exists once it sees the schema; the note just makes precise reading the habit instead of the exception.
+Haiku knows toc_path exists once it sees the schema (perhaps because Anthropic wrote about exactly this, see the Contextual Retrieval hypothesis in the appendix); the instructions just make precise reading the habit instead of the exception.

 Accuracy did not move.
 Both variants found the right note on every retrieval question.
-If your search is weak, an instructions note will not save you.
-Mine is a hybrid keyword-plus-vector search that already lands the right note reliably, so the note had nothing to fix there and everything to fix in how the note got read.
+If your search is weak, an instructions note will not save you. trip2g has a hybrid keyword-plus-vector search that already lands the right note reliably, so the instructions had nothing to fix there and everything to fix in how the note got read.

 And one question was a wash by design, at least for Haiku: "what does expand do" got answered from memory by both Haiku variants, because the model already knows what "expand" means in the abstract.
 A generic-knowledge question is not a retrieval test, so I scored it separately. nano, for what it is worth, searched even for that one rather than trusting its memory.